 - Small backpack for day and nighttime adventures.
 I love this sleek option from MZ.

 - Daytime tote – Opt for something that can accommodate your water bottle or an extra layer, and double as a shopping bag.
-Baggu has affordable and ethically-made options to suit your personal style, or try a Chila bag or one of your cotton totes you’ve got lying around.
+Baggu has affordable and ethically-made options to suit your personal style, or try a Chila bag or one of the cotton totes you’ve got lying around.

 - Sunglasses – It’s sunny out there!
 My go-to pair is from Carla Colour.